Bierkopf

+Bierkopf is recorded being played in Franconia just before the Second World War.
+It is described as a four-hand partnership game played for penalty points called Bolln represented by a blob on the slate, each one "formerly usually worth 1 or even 2 pints [of beer]."
+At that time a side hoping to take all tricks could announce a Bucher, which is no longer a feature of the modern game.

 Overview

 The rules of Bierkopf are similar to those of its more widely known cousin, Schafkopf, but simpler.
 Bierkopf is always played by four players organised into two permanent teams of two; the partners sit opposite one another.
 The positions taken by the players before the start are decided with the aid of the cards used for the game.